Hey, the equipment in the production area is acting up again. It's making some unusual noises and seems slower than usual.

 Maintainmaintain

-ARPAbet: [m-ey0-n-t-ey1-n] IPA: /meɪnˈteɪn/ -
+Arpabet: [m-ey0-n-t-ey1-n] IPA: /meɪnˈteɪn/ -

 [m] /m/play_circle_filledTo create the 'm sound' m, the lips are pressed together, causing the air to be blocked from leaving the mouth.
 The soft palate drops, allowing air to pass out through the nose.
 The sound is voiced, so the vocal cords vibrate while producing it.